nas5w/interview-guide/docs/am-i-ready.md

 # Am I Ready to Start Interviewing?

+## It's not a yes/no question

 This is _such_ a common question.
 The problem is it's not actually a yes/no question.

-Someone who has done little prep could get lucky in their interview and get the few questions they actually prepared for.
+Someone who has done little prep could get lucky: they could get an interview that perfectly matches things they already know or the few things they studied.
 Conversely, someone who has done a ton of prep might get very unlucky or have a bad day.

+## When in doubt, interview

 If you even feel remotely prepared, **go for it** .
 What the worst that could happen?
 You don't get the job.
 In that case: